lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 null
 ```

-When deleting an attribute, A `msg.payload` should contain a JSON Object with `actionType` and related information the attribute to be deleted.
+When deleting an attribute, a `msg.payload` should contain a JSON Object with `actionType` and related information the attribute to be deleted.

 #### Input 3

 Payload *JSON Object*

 ```
 {